 Some Back to Eden experts will add a layer of mulch that is twelve to eighteen inches deep to their gardens and beds each year.
 Over time, the mulch will break down and create rich, dark soil underneath.

 While you can find mulch for cheap or free, it is important to get mulch that is free of pesticides or chemical residue.
 Mulch that has been treated with herbicide could kill your plants.

 Also, mulch that has been made from certain types of trees, such as black walnut, butternut, hickories, and pecan might have adverse effects on your garden.

 These trees produce a substance called juglone which can kill susceptible plants such as tomatoes, peppers, egg plants, and potatoes.

-If you are unsure about the mulch you are using, its best to allow it to compost for at least six months to remove the effects of the juglone.
+If you are unsure about the mulch you are using, it’s best to allow it to compost for at least six months to remove the effects of the juglone.

-To plant in a garden that uses the Back to Eden method, you simply push back the wood chips where you are going to plant, no matter if you are direct sowing seeds or transplanting seedlings.
+To plant in a garden that uses the Back to Eden method, you simply push back the wood chips where you are going to plant, no matter if you are directly sowing seeds or transplanting seedlings.